Hulk Hogan Rookie Cards

 1985 Topps Pro Wrestling Stars Hulk Hogan #16

 The Hulk Hogan card #16 from the 2985 Topps Pro Wrestling stars card is the other premier card.
-The front of the card uses the exact same photo, but has a greeish-blue background instead of yellow.
+The front of the card uses the same photo but has a greenish-blue background instead of yellow.
 Instead of a bio on the back, this card has “World Wrestling Federation Champion” in large letters.
 It would be fair to consider this a Hulk Hogan rookie if you conclude that the 1982 Wrestling All Stars card is too obscure or “fringe.”

 1985 Topps Pro Wrestling Stars – Other Hulk Hogan Cards

 The 1985 Topps Pro Wrestling Stars set was created at a time when Hulk Hogan was incredibly popular.
 For this reason, there are a lot of Hulk Hogan cards in the set.
-Here are the other Hogan cards that can be found in the set.
+Here are a few of our favorites.
 You will frequently see these cards listed as “rookie” cards.

 1985 Topps Pro Wrestling Stars – Hulk Hogan Stickers